More

 Revelation to the Public

-In 1974, an article was published by the New York Times which claimed that the CIA had been conducting illegal experiments on people in the 1960s.
+In 1974, an article was published by the New York Times that claimed that the CIA had been conducting illegal experiments on people in the 1960s.
 This led to investigations by the US Congress.
 A committee known as the Church Committee was formed to look into this matter.
 Although most files related to this project were destroyed in 1973, some files remained.
 These were investigated and then made public, which caused a lot of outcry.

 Although this project ended decades ago, the internet is still afloat with conspiracy theories about the illegal activities of intelligence agencies.
 Whether these are relevant now or not, nobody can say for sure.
 However, there is no doubt that they were true at one point of time.
-Project MKUltra made a huge impact on history and still continues to influence pop culture.
+Project MKUltra made a huge impact on history and continues to influence pop culture.

 Share